Karlsburg87/PubSub/README.md

 **Not yet suitable for deployment in production environments**

 ## Data storage
 Pubsub is an in-memory system, however it will persist message data to a file-based KV database in future to assist with disaster recovery efforts.
-See *ToDo* section
+See the *Roadmap* section

 ## Usage
 ### Request Params